Debug your brain

 - Use tools to your advantage.
 If you work too much, book relaxation time into your calendar and respect it.
 Auto-block social media sites until lunch time to get a productive morning, and so on.

 - Break bad habits and form good ones, for example, by designing your environment with the long-term in mind.
 Get smaller plates to eat less, leave fruit on the table to eat more of them, fit a pull-up bar to your doorway and crank a few every time you walk past.
-For more on habits, it doesn’t get much better than Atomic Habits.

 You’ve probably heard something like “93% of people think they are better-than-average drivers” or “101% say they are better than most at identifying false stats”.

 This illusory superiority, or overconfidence effect, may be explained by social status: if someone’s confident about it, we tend to believe them and take their advice, and if we take their advice, they are more important in a group.
+Or, maybe more importantly, overconfident people tend to have better mating success than overly shy people.

 Whatever the reason, it’s pretty well-documented that humans have a tendency to overestimate their abilities.